 Sure, a bank might let you submit your application online.
 But, it’s what happens after that submission that matters.
-For example, it’s not uncommon for undesirable applicants to be rejected or informed that they’ll need to visit the bank in person to resubmit their application.
+For example, it’s not uncommon for undesirable applicants to be rejected immediately.
+Or, they may be informed that they’ll need to visit the bank in person to resubmit their application.

 Remote account opening is traditionally most difficult for non-residents with limited ties to the country.

 While this isn’t a fully remote account opening option, it can save time and money.
 This is especially true if your desired bank has operations in other locations.

 Of course, you’ll still have to go through the same onboarding process that you’d undergo if you visited your desired branch in-person.
 But, at least by taking this approach, you can reduce the overall time and cost of account opening.

 This approach involves meeting bankers at mutually agreed-upon locations, often in major cities or even at your home.
 This option is typically reserved for clients interested in private banking who intend to make large deposits and invest.
 However, we’ve also been able to arrange these opportunities for GlobalBanks Insiders for smaller amounts in remote locations as well.